Teaching

 Nancy Li, MMus

-- Honors: Executive Leader, Music Graduate Students’ Association Canadian Union of Public Employees
+- Honors: Executive Leader, Music Graduate Students’ Association, Canadian Union of Public Employees

-- Honors: Representative, University of Toronto’s Stewards Council Faculty of Music
+- Honors: Representative, University of Toronto’s Stewards Council, Faculty of Music

 - Performance: Nordic Masters of the Romantic Era: Grieg & Sinding, University of Toronto